 These runes are letters of the runic alphabet, a Germanic language often compared to the ancient Egyptian hieroglyphics.

-They are comprised out of straight lines which made them easy to carve on to a bone, wood or other objects, and in modern times as a tattoo on the skin.
+They are comprised out of straight lines which made them easy to carve onto a bone, wood, or other objects, and in modern times as a tattoo.

 Viking Compass Tattoo Meanings

 The word vegvísir is comprised of two Icelandic words, Vegur and Vísir, Vegur means road or path, and Vísir means path or guide, essentially boiling the term down to meaning ‘’A guide for your path’’ or ‘’To provide wisdom on your path”.

 In simple terms, it’s meant to protect someone from going astray in their life.

 The Viking compass, also known as a Nordic Compass, is an expression of someone’s intention with the symbols or “runes” depicting power and determination.